-Airbus : urges airlines to pressure Boeing over subsidy row | MarketScreener
+Airbus urges airlines to pressure Boeing over subsidy row | MarketScreener

 "If the tariffs are applied, the effects would include greatly increased costs to U.S. and European airlines, aerospace suppliers and manufacturers," Airbus sales chief Christian Scherer said in the text of the letter seen by Reuters.

-It asked airlines to "urge Boeing to enter into the negotiations proposed by the EU and Airbus."
+It asked airlines to "urge Boeing to enter into the negotiations proposed by the EU and Airbus".

 Airbus and Boeing had no immediate comment.